-NVIDIA graphics card are among the most popular and with good reason; they are performance oriented powerhouses designed to bring the greatest games to life.
-GeForce Experience, on the other hand, is universally seen as a bane on the gamer’s favored ecosystem.
+NVIDIA graphics cards are among the most popular and with a good reason: they are performance-oriented powerhouses designed to bring the greatest games to life.
+GeForce Experience, on the other hand, is universally seen as a cause of misery for the gamer’s favored ecosystem.

 Here’s how to go about uninstalling GeForce Experience.

-If GeForce Experience works as intended and you are merely seeking to remove it from your system, follow these steps.
+If GeForce Experience works as intended and you are just seeking to remove it from your System, follow these steps.

 - Click on the Windows Start menu in the bottom left-hand corner.

 - In the search field, type” Add or remove programs” and click on” Best Match” result of the same name.

 - Navigate down the list of programs until you find an entry entitled” NVIDIA GeForce Experience XXXXX,” the” X” relating to the particular version or build currently installed on the machine, then click on it.

 - An “Uninstall” option will appear below.
 Click on it to proceed.

 - Follow the instructions provided by the uninstall wizard.